ankaAR/bestiario5e/_creatures/illithilich.md

 ***Tentacles.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 5 pies (1.5 mts), una criatura.
 Impacto: 21 (3d10+5) psychic damage.
 If the target is Large or smaller, it is grappled (escape DC 15) and must succeed on a DC 20 Intelligence saving throw or be stunned until this grapple ends.

 ***Extract Brain.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 5 ft., one incapacitated humanoid grappled by the lich.
-Hit: 55 (10d10) piercing damage.
+Hit: 55 (10d10) puntos de daño perforante.
 If this damage reduces the target to 0 hit points, the lich kills the target by extracting and devouring its brain.

-***Mind Blast (Recharge 5-6).*** The illithilich magically emits psychic energy in a 60-foot cone.
+***Mind Blast (Recarga 5-6).*** The illithilich magically emits psychic energy in a 60-foot cone.
 Each creature in that area must succeed on a DC 18 Intelligence saving throw or take 27 (5d8+5) psychic damage and be stunned for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ### Acciones Legendarias